AnLeDro/Holistic_Immobilisation/model.md

   - Description: If a support material, base, or carrier was utilized, it is necessary to specify the material's name (e.g., gel, membrane, particle) along with the supplier and further product details.
 - method
   - Type: string
+  - Description: Method description for enzyme immobilisation
 - surface_modification
   - Type: string
+  - Description: Type of surface modification of the support material

 ### Entrapment
 - material
   - Type: string
+  - Description: Type of material used for enzyme entrapment
 - method
   - Type: string
+  - Description: Method description for enzyme entrapment

 ### CarrierFree
 - method
   - Type: string
+  - Description: Method description for carrier-free immobilisation

 ### ImmoKPIs
 - immobilisation_yield